-BariatricsThis trial will examine three common types of bariatric surgeries: gastric bypass, adjustable gastric banding, and sleeve gastrectomy.
+BariatricsThis trial examined three common types of bariatric surgeries: gastric bypass, adjustable gastric banding, and sleeve gastrectomy.
 The use of bariatric surgery to treat severe obesity has increased over the past 20 years, but there is still inadequate evidence about the benefits, complications, potential risks, and other outcomes associated with each procedure.
 This is especially true for adolescents.

 - Compare how patients’ weight loss and regain differs across the three bariatric surgical procedures